DefectiveCode/link-sharer/docs/en.md

 # Introduction

 This package simplifies the process of adding share links to your Laravel application.
-A list of currently supported services can be found within the documentation.
-We are constantly striving to expand our offerings and welcome contributions from the community.
-If you wish to add new services, please feel free to submit a pull request!

-A share link is a URL that enables users to effortlessly share content from your website or application on various social media platforms or through other communication channels.
-It is composed of a base URL for a specific social media platform, combined with query parameters that define the content to be shared.
-These parameters typically include the URL of the page being shared and a pre-populated message or description.
-By embedding these share links in HTML anchor tags `<a>`, users are offered a smooth experience when sharing your content across different platforms.
-As illustrated in the examples, the share links enable users to share a blog post on Twitter, Facebook, and Telegram with a predefined message.
-This open-source package provides a convenient solution for generating share links, broadening the exposure and visibility of your content on popular social media platforms.

-This package leverages Laravel's blade components to offer a quick and efficient way to integrate share links into your Laravel application.
-Blade components provide an expressive, clean syntax that makes it easy to register and render share links, improving the user experience for sharing your content across various platforms.
-Let's dive into an example to get started.
+Feel free to open a pull request if you notice we are missing a service!

+A share link is a URL combining a social media base URL with query parameters for sharing content from your website or app.
+Parameters usually include the content URL and a preset message.
+These links, as shown in examples, let users easily share posts on platforms like Twitter, Facebook, and Telegram.
+Use this open-source package to quickly create share links via Laravel's blade component system.

 ## Example